What PCI Certification Means for You

-Continuing with our promise of increased compliance and security, FormAssembly has achieved Payment Card Industry Data Security Standard (PCI DSS) Level 1 certification for our Enterprise-Level Compliance Cloud offering, as announced in a recent press release.
-We worked with our third party auditor and compliance assessor Coalfire® to review and update our processes and procedures in order to meet the stringent certification standards of Level 1 compliance.
+Continuing with our promise of increased compliance and security, FormAssembly has achieved Payment Card Industry Data Security Standard (PCI DSS) level 1 certification.
+We worked with our third party auditor and compliance assessor Coalfire® to review and update our processes and procedures in order to meet the stringent certification standards of level 1 compliance.

 According to Visa, level 1 compliance requires over 6 million Visa transactions annually.
 While most merchants fall into level 4 (less than 20,000 Visa transactions each year) and only require a self-assessment, level 1 certification requires a thorough audit process by a qualified assessor.